No Olympic truce for US, North Korea in Pyeongchang

 Pyeongchang, alas, is a very small place.
 Contact was inevitable.
 And the unified entry of the Korean athletes at the opening ceremony presented a truly cringeworthy moment.

 The athletes elicited a standing ovation by most leaders in the VIP box, including Moon and Kim's sister.
-Pence and his wife, seated next to Moon and just a row ahead of Kim and the North's 90-year-old nominal head of state, remained in his seat, umsmiling.
+The Pences, seated next to Moon and just a row ahead of Kim and the North's 90-year-old nominal head of state, remained in their seats, unsmiling.

 Deepening the odd-man-out optics for Pence, Moon and Kim, smiling broadly, exchanged a handshake and cheered the team enthusiastically.
 That, predictably, was the image that North Korea's main newspaper put on its front pages.